SpadaSchiavonesca/SpadaSchiavonesca.github.io/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a team as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills